 - a.
 A generator-owner has failed to make available records of verification tests and maintenance of its protective devices; - b.
-A generator-owner's system adversely impacts the operation of utility equipment or equipment belonging to other utility customers; - c.
-A generator-owner's system is found to adversely affect the quality of service to adjoining customers.
+A generator-owner's system adversely impacts the operation of utility equipment or equipment belonging to other utility customers;

 The utility will provide a name and telephone number so that the generator-owner can obtain information about the utility lock-out.